 The residency classification determines the amount of enrollment or tuition fee that a student will be required to pay for course enrollment.
-In addition, the residency status is used to determine student eligibility for the California College Promise Grant
+In addition, the residency status is used to determine student eligibility for the California College Promise Grant.

-California Residency.
+California Residency

 To be classified as a California resident, a prospective student must have resided in California for at least one year and one day preceding the student's residence determination date.
 The residence determination date is the day before the opening day of instruction at any given semester.

+Non-Resident

-Non-Resident.
-Students who do not meet the California residency status requirement will be classified as a non-resident.
+Students who do not meet the California residency status requirement will be classified as non-residents.
 Students with non-resident classification must pay the additional non-resident fee established by the LACCD Board of Trustees.
 International students with F-1 or M-1 Visa status are classified as non-resident and subject to the required non-resident fees.
+Visit the fee section in this catalog for more information.

-Appeal of Residency Status.
+Appeal of Residency Status

 Except for F-1 Visa international students, students with an initial determination of non-resident status have the right to appeal their residency status.
-To do so, the non-resident student must complete a Residency Questionnaire form (with supporting documents as listed on the form) and submit to the Admissions and Records Office.
-The Residency Questionnaire form is available online on the Admissions and Records web page (lacitycollege.edu/Admissions/Admissions-Records/Department-Home).
+To do so, the non-resident student must complete a Residency Questionnaire form (with supporting documents as listed on the form) and submit it to the Admissions and Records Office.
+The Residency Questionnaire form is available online on the Admissions and Records web page at lacitycollege.edu/Admissions/Admissions-Records/Department-Home.
 The form must be submitted within 30 calendar days of non-resident notification and before the start of the semester in which the student is requesting a reclassification.